 If you'd like some information on ways to completely prevent pregnancy, or want to have an idea about what activities won't pose pregnancy risks, click here.

 If you and your partner do want to engage in vaginal and/or anal intercourse, you do have condoms.
 Not just withdrawal, which can be difficult to use properly, or vasectomy, which can be permanent and hard for a young person to access.

 Condoms are cheap, easy to find, easy to use, and while they do require a quick pause in the middle of the action, and do slightly reduce sensation, when you look at the effects of most methods of birth control, they are actually a method with some of the fewest side effects of any other method.
 They also allow you to share responsibility for reducing the risk of STIs and to protect yourself from those, as well.

 If you'd like some basic information on condoms, instructions for using them, and some tips for making them feel best and finding the right condoms for you, click here.

 Suffice it to say, I'd encourage you to cooperate with a partner in the use (or expense) of their method no matter what.
-That can include everything from helping your partner foot the bill, to aiding them in insertion of some methods (even just by being sure to give them time to insert them properly) to just being aware of what side effects they might be dealing with when it comes to their method so that you can be understanding and sensitive when their method results in things like decreased sexual desire or vaginal lubrication, mood changes, tender breasts, weight gain or vaginal spotting.
+That can include everything from helping your partner foot the bill (contraception can be expensive), to aiding them in insertion of some methods (even just by being sure to give them time to insert them properly) to just being aware of what side effects they might be dealing with when it comes to their method so that you can be understanding and sensitive when their method results in things like decreased sexual desire or vaginal lubrication, mood changes, tender breasts, weight gain or vaginal spotting.
 Your cooperation can often make not only a positive difference in your sex life and your relationship, but with some methods, can assure they're most effective.

 If you want to know more about a method your partner is using, and how you can help use it properly and be supportive with use, you can find out all about it by clicking that method below: